Abraar AyazDirector | Solicitor

 R v IN (Guildford Crown Court) – Assisted in the defence of an accountant accused of abusing his position to commit fraud against a client to cause him loss.

-R v SF and others (Central Criminal Court) – Operation Pietown; Assisting in a case involving an investigation into the murder of a male who died from several stab wounds.
-The case involves 4 defendants and voluminous evidence including cell site, lengthy CCTV evidence and previous gang history held by the police.
+R v SF and others (Central Criminal Court) – Operation Pietown; An investigation into the murder of a male who died from several stab wounds.
+The case involved 4 defendants and voluminous evidence including cell site, lengthy CCTV evidence and previous gang history held by the police.

 R v KK (Harrow Crown Court) – The Defendant is charged with 8 counts of handling stolen goods relating to various stolen high-end vehicles including motorbikes.
 It is alleged the defendant was involved in the running of a “chop shop.”